 This could explain a lot about the mechanism of transference of thoughts between people at a distance, and other related psi phenomena.

 For non-reductionist scientists, looking for proof that consciousness exists separately from the gray matter of the brain, research is ongoing.
 This is critical research, and will lead to a science-based spiritual shift.
-That shift will undoubtedly prove what Blavatsky wrote in Psychic and Noetic Action:
+That shift will undoubtedly prove what Blavatsky wrote in her article Psychic and Noetic Action:

 “The phenomena of human consciousness must be regarded as activities of some other form of Real Being than the moving molecules of the brain.”